 Quassy Amusement Park Oktoberfest – Middlebury, CT – September 28-29, 2013

-This celebration of Oktoberfest with food, music and dancing in the Fieldside Pavilion has been going on more than 20 years.
+22nd annual celebration of Oktoberfest at this amusement park with food, music and dancing in the Fieldside Pavilion.

 Location: Quassy Amusement Park, Lake Quassapaug, Rt.
 64 (2132 Middlebury Road), Middlebury, CT 06762